tucats/gopackages/compiler/README.md

 ## Scope
-The console input (when `solve` is run with no arguments or parameters) or the source file named when `solve run` is used creates the main symbol table, available to any statement entered by the user or in the source file.
+The console input (when `ego` is run with no arguments or parameters) or the source file named when `ego run` is used creates the main symbol table, available to any statement entered by the user or in the source file.

 The first time a symbol is created, you must use the := notation to create